-Adam Levine Gushes Over Wife Behati Prinsloo In Sweet Birthday Message
+Adam Levine Gushes Over Wife, Behati Prinsloo, In Sweet Birthday Message

-The Voice coach Adam Levine is gushing over his wife Behati Prinsloo in the sweetest Instagram post for her birthday.
-Per PopCulture.com, the Maroon 5 singer had some seriously sweet things to say about the Victoria’s Secret model and mother of his two children on the social media site this week as he celebrated her 30th birthday on May 16.
+The Voice coach Adam Levine is gushing over his wife, Behati Prinsloo, in the sweetest Instagram post for her birthday.
+Per PopCulture, the Maroon 5 singer had some seriously sweet things to say about the Victoria’s Secret model and mother of his two children on the social media site this week, as he celebrated her 30th birthday on May 16.

-Adam shared a playful picture of his wife to mark her big milestone, sharing a snap of the model blowing a red whistle and wearing what appeared to be their eldest daughter Dusty Rose’s sunglasses while flying on what appeared to be a private jet.
+Adam shared a playful picture of his wife to mark her big milestone, sharing a snap of the model blowing a red whistle and wearing what appeared to be their eldest daughter’s sunglasses while flying on what appeared to be a private jet.

 He then shared an adorable message to commemorate Behati’s big birthday in the caption, even referring to her as “the Queen” just days after Daily Mail published photos of the happy couple and their kids taking a sweet family stroll on Mother’s Day.

 “The Queen turns 30 today.
 She’s a legend.
-She’s THE baddest,” Levine said of Prinsloo who he married in 2014.
+She’s THE baddest,” Levine said of Prinsloo, who he married in 2014.
 “In just a few years we have laughed and loved harder than most.
 I wake up every morning thankful that it wasn’t all a dream.”

 The Voice coach then continued to gush over Prinsloo on the social media site this week, adding, “Here’s to a thousand more years.
 I love you @behatiprinsloo with everything I got.”